Contents

 Of course, not everyone wants a diamond.
 For some, there are ethical reasons why they won't be donning a sparkly diamond.
 For others, other stones are just more fun.
 Alternative stones are just as pretty as diamonds and can be a more cost-effective route.

-If you're looking for an alternative to diamond rings, many other beautiful gemstones can be used as the centerpiece of your engagement ring or wedding band.
+If you're looking for an alternative to diamond engagement ring, many other beautiful gemstones can be used as the centerpiece of your engagement ring or wedding band.
 Here are some popular options:

-1. Moissanite: Moissanite is a lab-created gemstone that looks similar to a diamond but is more affordable.
+1. Moissanite: Moissanite is a lab-created diamond that looks similar to a real and natural diamond but is more affordable.
 It has a high refractive index, which means it has a lot of sparkle and fire.

-2. Sapphire: Sapphires come in a range of colors, including blue, pink, yellow, and green, and are durable gemstones that can withstand everyday wear.
+2. Sapphire: Sapphires comes in a variety of colorful gemstones, including blue, pink, yellow, and green, and are durable gemstones that can withstand everyday wear.
+It could be a perfect ring for you with a lower price tag than real diamond.

 3. Ruby: Rubies are deep red gemstones that symbolize passion and love.
 They are also very durable and can withstand daily wear.